Home Info African Elephant - Facts, Pictures, Diet, Habitat

 African Elephant - Facts, Pictures, Diet, Habitat

-The African elephant is considered the largest land mammal on the entire planet.
+The African elephant is known as the largest land mammal in the world.
 They are distinct from their Asian relatives by having larger ears that resemble the African continent; they are also slightly larger than the Asian elephants.
 Other characteristics include highly dexterous trunk and longer curved tusks.

 African Elephant Facts For Kids & Information :